What our Accident Only policy covers

 If your dog has been unwell or was injured before, this is known as a pre-existing condition.
-Pre-existing conditions aren’t covered, unless they have been treatment and symptom free for more than 2 years.
+Pre-existing conditions aren't covered by our policies.

-We consider a condition to be pre-existing if your dog showed any signs or symptoms of it before your cover start date or within the waiting period of the policy, whether they needed treatment previously or not.
+We consider a condition to be pre-existing if it was first noticed before your policy start date or within the waiting period, whether your pet needed treatment previously or not.